Section 8/Rental Assistance

 To apply for the HCV Rental Assistance Program, the family must complete an application and be placed on the waiting list.
 The length of time on the waiting list is determined by the number of families leaving the program and the funding available from HUD.

-Applications are available on this website, at our office, 114 Sisco Avenue, Harrison, Arkansas, by calling 870-741-5522 and requesting an application or are available at your county Department of Human Services Office and many local service providers.
+Applications are available from our office, 114 Sisco Avenue, Harrison, Arkansas, by calling 870-741-5522 and requesting an application or are available at your county Department of Human Services Office and many local service providers.

 All applications contain a Criminal History Report that you must have completed at your local law enforcement agency for all family members 18 or older.